Simon Edvinsson: Playing career

 Edvinsson had six points in 14 games playing for Frölunda HC's junior team in the J20 SuperElit, before making his professional debut in the Swedish Hockey League (SHL) during the 2020–21 season, posting 1 assist in 10 games for Frölunda.
 Following the season, Edvinsson was the top ranked European defenseman by the NHL Central Scouting Bureau.
-Behind Luke Hughes, Edvinsson was the second defenseman selected in the 2021 NHL Entry Draft, chosen sixth overall by the Detroit Red Wings on 23 July 2021.
+Behind Luke Hughes, Edvinsson was the third defenseman selected in the 2021 NHL Entry Draft, chosen sixth overall by the Detroit Red Wings on 23 July 2021.

 In the 2021–22 season, his first full season in the SHL, Edvinsson has recorded 19 points in 44 regular season games from the blueline for Frölunda HC.
 He was named a finalist for the SHL Rookie of the Year Award and led all league rookies with an average of 19:46 time on ice.
 His 19 points were fourth-most all time for a defenseman under the age of 19 in the SHL.
 Following a semi-final defeat in the playoffs, Edvinsson was signed by Red Wings to a three-year, entry-level contract on 25 April 2022.